Daniel-KM/Omeka-S-module-Internationalisation/README.md

 See general end user documentation for [installing a module].

 This module requires the module [Common], that should be installed first.

+The module [Table] can be used to add translations in admin board.

 The module uses external libraries, so use the release zip to install it, or use and init the source.